0xTriboulet/Red_Team_Code_Snippets/Readme.md

-A disorganized repository of code snippets that I have found useful in getting the hang of new languages
+A disorganized repository of code snippets that I have found useful in getting the hang of new languages in the context of Red Team Operations.

+Some of this code will be referenced in other products and is retained here for personal simplicity.